- Home

 Students will be placed in the appropriate developmental course(s) upon admission to the College and shall continue in the established sequence of developmental courses until he/she meets one of the following conditions:

-- remediation is successfully completed;
+remediation is successfully completed;

-- the student has passed the appropriate section of the placement test.
+the student has passed the appropriate section of the placement test.

-A student who attempts one of the approved freshman-level courses and drops or fails to achieve a grade of D or better will be evaluated by the College to determine the most appropriate action for that particular student.
+A student who attempts one of the approved freshman-level courses and drops or fails to achieve a grade of C or better will be evaluated by the College to determine the most appropriate action for that particular student.
 The options include:

-- Returning to developmental work;
+Returning to developmental work;

-- Retaking the appropriate section of an approved assessment test at any time, subject to availability of time and space in the testing center.
+Retaking the appropriate section of an approved assessment test at any time, subject to availability of time and space in the testing center.

 CASUAL STUDENTS